Guide Your Money Program

 - encourage everyone to participate and share their experiences.

-You could manage the program direction together as a group, making decisions as you go
+Managing the program direction together as a group, making decisions as you go

-It is important to create a safe learning environment
+Creating a safe learning environment

-As you will discuss in the first session, people experience a wide range of responses to money issues including both positive and negative emotional responses.
+When discussing in the first session, people experience a wide range of responses to money issues including both positive and negative emotional responses.
 The program is designed for shared learning and this occurs best when each person’s views and experiences are respected and feels safe to share their comments and questions.